Toshiba Aurex System 15: Two Ways to Tango in the Present

 Fourth, for the steep price tag on any premium variants of the Tesla Model 3, real leather seats should be standard.
 As it is, the ‘premium interior’ model could only boast of faux leather in black.

 Lastly, except for topping off the windshield washer fluid, there’s nothing a Tesla Model 3 owner who’s keen on maintaining the car himself can do.
-Most of the other end-user replaceable parts & fluids are either hidden underneath the car’s chassis –where the engine sits in your typical internal combustion vehicle is now a front luggage compartment- or, not that easily accessible.

-Other minor flaws need no mentioning and can be ignored, but the ones above are simply too obvious to be overlooked.
+Other minor flaws need no mentioning and can be ignored, but the ones above are too obvious to be overlooked.

 Fun Little Drone: Ryze Tello Adventures

-Old habits die hard and R/C flying is one of them.
+Old habits die hard, and R/C flying is one of them.

-Since I caught the aerial remote-control bug during my almost four-year stint in Saudi Arabia in the early 1980s, I have never forgotten this sometimes expensive hobby.
+Since I caught the aerial remote-control bug during my almost 4-year stint in Saudi Arabia in the early 80s, I have never forgotten this sometimes expensive hobby.
 They say that the hearts of adventurous people lie in the extreme desire to fly like birds.

-R/C flying has come a long way since the days of gas-powered COX engines and radio controllers with telescopic antennas—-with small banners attached to them that denoted the radio frequencies.
+R/C flying had come a long way since the days of gas-powered COX engines and radio controllers with telescopic antennas, each with small banners attached to denote the radio frequencies.

-In today’s world dominated by computers, software, cell phones, and other Internet-connected devices, it comes as no surprise that the hobby of R/C flying has also evolved to take advantage of them.
+In today’s world, dominated by computers, software, cell phones, and other Internet-connected devices, it comes as no surprise that the hobby of R/C flying has also evolved to take advantage of them.

-Today, you no longer need a dedicated controller to operate an R/C device—a smartphone and the appropriate app will do it for you.
-Changing crystals (to change radio frequency transmission) inside the transmitters is so passé—almost all new R/C these days have Wi-Fi built-in (mostly at 2.4 GHz) and utilize that same wireless frequency to connect to the smartphone.
-Bluetooth is also built-in to pair with a dedicated remote controller for easier flying.
+Today, you no longer need a dedicated controller to operate an R/C device; a smartphone and the corresponding app will suffice.
+Changing crystals (to change radio frequency transmission) inside the transmitters is so passé; almost all new R/C models these days have Wi-Fi built in (primarily, at 2.4 GHz) and utilize that same wireless frequency to connect to the smartphone.

 Just attach a smartphone (with the Tello app) to the controller and you're all set!